fei-chang/Gaze-Pattern-Recognition-in-Dyadic-Communication/README.md

 ## Proposed Contribution

 1. We propose a novel **what the method looks like?** framework for **recognizing gaze patterns with psychological implications during interpersonal communication**.
 2. We introduce a new dataset **dataset information**
 3.

+##  possible rebuttals:
+1. What is the difference between this dataset with the GazeCommunication one in Fang's paper 2016?
+We should elaberate this in
+2. Why is estimating two vectors possible and good?

 ## Progress